 Volume attachment and detachment

 After creating a disk volume, you can attach the volume to a VM.
 Azure VM and Compute Engine VM instances work similarly.
 The VM instance can then mount and format the disk volume like any other block device.
 Similarly, you can unmount and detach a volume from an instance, allowing it to be reattached to other instances.

-An Azure VHD can be attached to only one VM at a time.
+Most Azure managed disks attach to only one VM at a time.
 Some Premium SSD and Ultra SSD managed disks can be shared across VMs, with some limitations in their use and configuration.
-Compute Engine persistent disks in read/write mode have the same limitation.
-However, persistent disks in read-only mode can be attached to multiple instances simultaneously.
+Compute Engine persistent disks in read/write mode can attach to only one VM instance, while persistent disks in read-only mode can attach to multiple VM instances simultaneously.

 Compute Engine and Azure both allow users to capture and store snapshots of disk volumes.
 These snapshots can be used create new volumes at a later time.

-Compute Engine persistent disks and Azure unmanaged disks both support differential snapshots.
+Compute Engine persistent disks and Azure managed disks both support differential, or incremental, snapshots.
 The initial snapshot creates a full copy of the volume, and subsequent snapshots only copy the blocks that have changed since the previous snapshot.
 After a number of differential snapshots, another full snapshot is taken, and the cycle repeats.

 Azure also provides Azure Backup and Azure Recovery Service, which help automate backup and restore operations.
 Google Cloud does not provide equivalents for these services.

-For both Compute Engine persistent disks and Azure VHDs, disk performance depends on several factors, including:
+For both Compute Engine persistent disks and Azure managed disks, disk performance depends on several factors, including:

 - Volume type: Each service offers several distinct volume types.
 Each has its own set of performance characteristics and limits.